MicrosoftDocs/dynamics365smb-docs/business-central/across-search-contacts-teams.md

 For more information about the command box in Teams, see [Teams - Use the command box](https://support.microsoft.com/en-us/office/use-the-command-box-13c4e429-7324-4886-b377-5dbed539193b).

-## Look up a contacts from the message compose box
+## Look up contacts from the message compose box

-The advantage of using the message compose box is that you can add a contact card to directly to conversation.
+The advantage of using the message compose box is that you can add a contact card directly to conversation.

 1. Beneath to message compose box, select the **Business Central** icon to launch the app.